NBISweden/Knox-ePouta/reports/tryggve.md

 The two workflows we tested already run on `milou` at Uppmax, and therefore use `slurm`.
 We instantiated 3 compute nodes on Knox and 3 in Epouta.
-After we installed all the dependencies for those workflows on the compute nodes, we distributed the compute nodes in slurm partitions as follows.
+After we installed all the dependencies for those workflows on the compute nodes (tricky task), we distributed the compute nodes in slurm partitions as follows.

-Moreover, when a task from the workflow only requires one node, we were interested in finding out if the first node on the slurm partition matters (marked with *).

 | Partition     | #nodes in Knox | #nodes in Epouta | Notes |
 |:------------- |:--------------:|:----------------:|:----- |